Brownian Motion in the Hilbert Space of Quantum States along with the Ricci Flow and Stochastically Emergent Einstein-Hilbert Action: Formulating a Well-Defined Feynman Path-Integral Measure for Quantum Fields in the Presence of Gravity: Discussion and Review: Ricci Flow, Thermodynamics and Gravity

+Any way, based on the current formulation of Wiener fractal gravity, the emergence of the Einstein-Hilbert action is a mere consequence of evolving the geometric structure on $M$ and has nothing to do with the quantum field theory (i.e. the interaction terms and their low and high energy scenarios) involved in the space-time continuum $\mathcal M$.
+The only fundamental law that we imposed on the Wiener process of the Brownian motion of quantum states was the Ricci flow of the universe geometry.
+Therefore, as we emphasized above, one may conclude that the second law of thermodynamics (in its geometric formulation) is a fundamental law of nature, either more fundamental than gravitation or coming from the same basic source together with gravity, i.e, the source of the Ricci flow itself.

-Moreover, including squared terms of time derivation, the Wiener fractal measure is essentially symmetric with respect to transformation $t \to -t$, but, however, imposed for evolving the geometry of the background manifold $M$, the Ricci flow is in fact asymmetric versus reversing the time direction, hence is the only \emph{time's arrow-dependent} term (i.e. entropic term) included in the Wiener fractal measure.
-Therefore, one may readily regard the second law of thermodynamics (hence all entropic forces) as an immediate aspect of the Ricci flow of the cosmos geometry.
+Moreover, including squared terms of time derivation, the Wiener fractal measure is essentially symmetric with respect to time-reversal transformation $t \to -t$, but, however, imposed for evolving the geometry of the background manifold $M$, the Ricci flow is, in fact, asymmetric versus reversing the time direction.
+Hence, Hamilton-Perelman Ricci flow is the only \emph{time's arrow-dependent} equation (i.e. an entropic source) that is included in the geometric foundations of the Wiener fractal gravity.
+Therefore, one may readily regard the Ricci flow of the cosmos geometry as an immediate aspect of the second law of thermodynamics.
+This argument and what we worked out in section III also show that gravity, despite its theoretical appearance, which is time-reversal, is inherently derived from a time-asymmetric equation.